An operational continuum limit of quantum combs: The continuous process tensor framework

 If we take as fixed the physical-virtual tensor $\exp(\sum_\nu a_\nu^\dagger \otimes \mathbb{P}_\nu)\ket{\text{vac}}$ and construct a dual object $\bra{\text{vac}}\exp(\sum_{\nu'}c_{\nu'}a_{\nu'})$ then their inner product yields

-That is, for fixed Fock space vector we can always find a linear functional such that the contraction of the two builds an arbitrary instrument on the level of the virtual space at exactly time $t_j$.
+As this construction can be easily generalised to correlated instruments by allowing $c_\nu$ to be matrix valued for fixed Fock space vector we can always find a linear functional such that the contraction of the two builds an arbitrary instrument on the level of the virtual space at exactly time $t_j$.

 We are now ready to write $\kket{\Upsilon^{\shortT}_{k:0}}$ in its Fock space representation, which we refer to as the \emph{second-quantised process tensor} $\ket{\Upsilon^{\shortT}_{k:0}}\in\bigotimes_{j=1}^k \Gamma(\mathcal{H}_j^\nu)$ and its product-instrument dual $\bra{\mathbf{A}^{\shortT}_{k:0}}$.
 Letting $\ket{\Omega}_k=\bigotimes_j\ket{\text{vac}}_j$, we have \begin{widetext}